dd32/td-gh-ex/readme.txt

 = Featured Images =

 Before getting started with your featured images, regenerate them first and you can do that easily with this plugin: https://wordpress.org/plugins/regenerate-thumbnails/.
-The plugin allows you to regenerateyour thumbnails after changing the thumbnail sizes, which occurs by switching from one theme to another.
+The plugin allows you to regenerate your thumbnails after changing the thumbnail sizes, which occurs by switching from one theme to another.

 = Jetpack Plugin =

 Theme supports Jetpack logo and it can be easily uploaded from Customizer area.
 It also supports Responsive videos and Infinite Scroll as well.
 We highly recommend installing JetPack plugin.

+= Theme Instructions =

+For detail instructions, check out theme instructions page at http://catchthemes.com/theme-instructions/create/

+== Change Log ==

+Please refer to changelog.txt file or change log page at http://catchthemes.com/changelogs/create-change-log/